*trigger warning for vegans

 ʻUhila says that pigs are central to the culture of Tonga.
 He ascribes a human role to the pig, acknowledging this role as sacred and political, despite the pig's life ending as a sacrifice in the King’s court or a major family celebration.
 As in many Southeast Asian, non-Muslim diets, the pig is honoured in its sacrifice by ensuring that not a single part of its body goes to waste.
 From the ears to the snout, to its intestines and its trotters, no part of the creature is considered inedible, and its dying is never in vain.
 It is appreciated as sustenance in its entirety.
 In this same sense, the Moana-Oceania treatment of pigs takes a similar approach but for slightly different reasons: as a supernatural meal and offering.

 There are numerous contextual elements specific to the rites involving pigs in Tonga within “Pigs in the Yard” itself.
 To begin with, ʻUhila’s pen-mate is a weaner pig.
 It is not large or oversized, which in terms of Tongan protocols, is permissible.
-Pigs which are too large to be carried by hand are considered tapu (sacred), and commoners are not permitted to own them.
+Pigs that are too large to be carried by hand are considered tapu (sacred), and commoners are not permitted to own them.
 The work is a bold statement about the life of the common pig, especially as it was performed outside of the Tongan archipelago.

 When “Pigs in the Yard” was first performed at the Mangere Arts Centre in South Auckland in early 2011, ʻUhila fenced himself and gallery-goers off from a herd of pigs he had released into the courtyard to experience freedoms they might enjoy if they were in Tonga; the humans were confined while the pigs roamed free.
 It was a powerful transgressive statement, which clearly delineated an alternate perspective of the sacrosanct ‘white cube’, occupying it as if it were on Tongan fonua (land).